netdata/netdata/docs/netdata-security.md

 So, Netdata **plugins**, even those running with escalated capabilities or privileges, perform a **hard coded data collection job**.
 They do not accept commands from Netdata.
 The communication is strictly **unidirectional**: from the plugin towards the Netdata daemon.
 The original application data collected by each plugin do not leave the process they are collected, are not saved and are not transferred to the Netdata daemon.
 The communication from the plugins to the Netdata daemon includes only chart metadata and processed metric values.

-Netdata transmitters streaming metrics to upstream Netdata servers, use exactly the same protocol local plugins use.
-The raw data collected by the plugins of transmitter Netdata servers are **never leaving the host they are collected**.
+Child nodes use the same protocol when streaming metrics to their parent nodes.
+The raw data collected by the plugins of child Netdata servers are **never leaving the host they are collected**.
 The only data appearing on the wire are chart metadata and metric values.
-This communication is also **unidirectional**: transmitters Netdata servers never accept commands from receiver Netdata servers.
+This communication is also **unidirectional**: child nodes never accept commands from parent Netdata servers.

 ## Netdata is read-only